Clogmaker

 Meet one of the last clog makers in England

-Known persons who had this occupation: Thomas Duhamel, Joseph Guyon, Jean-Baptiste Robin, Jacques Séguin.
+Known persons who had this occupation: Thomas Duhamel, Jean Gaudreau, Joseph Guyon, Jean-Baptiste Robin, Jacques Séguin.

 Sources: